na--/ebook-tools/README.md

 * `-i=<value>`, `--isbn-regex=<value>`; env. variable `ISBN_REGEX`; see default value in `lib.sh`

   This is the regular expression used to match ISBN-like numbers in the supplied books.
 It is matched with `grep -P`, so look-ahead and look-behind can be used.
 Also it is purposefully a bit loose (i.e. it can match some non-ISBN numbers), since the found numbers will be checked for validity.
-Due to unicode handling, the default value is too long for the readme, you can find it in `lib.sh`.
+Due to unicode handling, the default value is too long for the README, you can find it in `lib.sh`.

 * `--isbn-blacklist-regex=<value>`; env. variable `ISBN_BLACKLIST_REGEX`;  default value `^(0123456789|([0-9xX])\2{9})$`